About this strategy

 The Stronger Communities Partnership is a multi-agency board that contributes towards our health and wellbeing vision for Barnsley.

-The Stronger Communities Partnership vision is to ensure people in our communities get.
-The right support, at the right time, in the right place to tackle problems early.
+The Stronger Communities Partnership vision is to make sure people in our communities get the right support, at the right time, in the right place to tackle problems early.

 Early help is relevant to preventing domestic abuse.
 It's about focusing on the root causes of problems.
 This will help to improve outcomes for children, young people, families and vulnerable adults.
-Also to avoid costly statutory interventions.
+It also avoids costly statutory interventions.

 Children and young people

 The impact of domestic abuse on children and young people can be incredibly damaging.
 This strategy acknowledges the importance of working closely with children and young people’s services.
-Keeping children and families safe, both in tackling and preventing Domestic Abuse in Barnsley.
+We need to keep children and families safe, by tackling and preventing Domestic Abuse in Barnsley.

 This strategy supports Barnsley’s Children & Young People’s Trust (BCYPT).
-Also several priorities identified in the BCYPT’s Children & Young People’s Plan.
+Several priorities are identified in the BCYPT’s Children & Young People’s Plan.

 Safeguarding adults

 Domestic abuse often co-exists within a range of complex issues.
-Such as mental health issues or substance misuse.
-The response to Domestic Abuse therefore plays an important role in Barnsley’s overall response to safeguarding vulnerable adults.
+This includes mental health issues or substance misuse.
+The response to domestic abuse therefore plays a vital role in Barnsley’s overall response to safeguarding vulnerable adults.
 This strategy supports the ambitions of the Barnsley Safeguarding Adults Board Strategic Plan.

 Barnsley 2030